adarsh335-lic/LIC_Lab/Experiment 2.md

 - The input dynamic voltage range is  1.061V<Vin_cm<2.1715V.
 - The bandwidth of the amplifier is 2.075M Hz.
 ## Inference
+- The diffrential pair amplifier is used to eleminate the noise completly i.e Vo1-Vo2=0.
-- The mosfet after the maximum input the mosfet M1 and M2 are forced towards the triode region it will cause the operation of the mosfet
+- The mosfet after the maximum input the mosfet M1 and M2 are forced towards the triode region it will effect the operation of the mosfet
-- To improve the gain of the mosfet we required increase the Rd value or width value if we increas the Rd value it will effect your biasing the best way to increase the gain by increasing the width
+- To improve the gain of the mosfet we required increase the Rd value or width value if we increas the Rd value it will effect your biasing the best way to increase the gain by increasing the width ,if we increase the gain then we have to compramise with the output voltage swing.
 - The tail resistor forced both the transistor to maintain the same Id value because to design the diffrential pair amplifier both transistor must be perfectly matched
--
+- The tail current in the circuit is controls the gain if we increase the tail current it will effect the input voltage swing